 Our research also covers the entire spectrum of Environment Responsive Cognitive Diseases (ERCDs).
 This encompasses a broad category of brain diseases for which environment and lifestyle provide a strong indicator of risk.
 This includes:

-Typical brain research focuses on a single facet; for example, the interaction of a specific drug with brain cells.
-Our approach is multifaceted: we want to explore how a patient’s genetics, epigenetics, environment, home, community, lifestyle, and diet all play into the development or prevention of these brain diseases.
+Typical brain research focuses on a single facet; for example: the interaction of a specific drug with different brain systems.
+Our approach is multifaceted and wholistic: we want to explore how a patient’s genetics, epigenetics, environment, home, community, lifestyle, and diet all play into the development or prevention of these brain diseases.

 The impact of brain health is substantial.
-It is estimated that 5.2 million Americans have Alzheimer’s alone2.
-This number is difficult to confirm because approximately half of all people living with Alzheimer’s do not have a formal diagnosis from a doctor3.
+It is estimated that 5.2 million Americans have Alzheimer’s alone.
+This number is difficult to confirm because approximately half of all people living with Alzheimer’s do not have a formal diagnosis from a doctor.
 This is another reason why community education is so important, and why our work is essential.

 Stop by our blog to read about the latest events, news and research.
 Follow us on Instagram and Facebook for daily tips, educational bits and discussion.
 Help share our content and raise awareness in your own communities.

 Research is needed to explore new wholistic approaches and assess the efficacy of existing approaches.
 We need to research new models of education, community engagement and behavioural modification.

 By volunteering and helping to raise funds, you’re contributing toward the science-based foundation our movement is built on.
 Whether you’re looking to participate in a study or run one of your own, we’re here to help.